jdrestre/holberton-system_engineering-devops/0x16-api_advanced/README.md

 ### General

--How to read API documentation to find the endpoints you’re looking for
+- How to read API documentation to find the endpoints you’re looking for
 - How to use an API with pagination
 - How to parse JSON results from an API
 - How to make a recursive API call